vultisig/docs/FAQ/README.md

 ### Can users mix-and-match iOS and Android?

 Yes!
 Vault shares & signers are device agnostic.
-Users can mix-and-match any devices (iOS or Android, etc.) to be used as signers.
+Users can mix-and-match any devices (iOS, Android, browser apps, etc.) to be used as signers.